Dick Tracy by Mike Curtis and Charles Ettinger for December 07, 2014

 20. Odd spots 002

-sydney almost 10 years ago
+sydney about 10 years ago

 Do appreciate and respect Neil’s (and that of others) admiration, his/ their likely Acclaim and Applause for the stories - reach, and connection to Literary Richness !